Getting Started

 You can use the 'Crop' button (which displays a magnify glass select tool) to select (crop) a specific geographic area of the data Layer to download.
 The default is to download the entire Layer.

-To deselect (remove) the crop area, click on the Crop button again.
+To deselect (remove) the crop area, click on the x in the crop dialogue box.
 This resets the download to the whole data Layer.

 To download a Layer, click on the Download button.
 A pop up window will appear.
 Here you can then select the format and projection you wish to receive the data in.
 You will also get an indication of the size of your download.